davebenson/doom4-walkthrough/README.md

 After killing those Pinkies, another wave of 4?
 Pinkies (etc) is triggered.

-After the fight, visit the Auto-Map, and get the Codex Entry "UAC Personnel / Dr Samuel Hayden 2".
+After the fight, visit the Auto-Map, and get the CODEX ENTRY "UAC Personnel / Dr Samuel Hayden 2".

 There's also a Health Station here.